 Communicating with internal departments such as lines of business/business units, internal audit, senior management and more to answer vendor questions and oversee tasks.

-Maintaining a database of pertinent risk information pertaining to third parties, and communicating this data via consistent reporting to senior leadership, pertinent stakeholders, and the board

 Policy

 Nexelus makes every effort to assure all 3rd party organizations are compliant and do not compromise the integrity, security, and privacy of Nexelus or its customer data.
 3rd parties include customers, partners, subcontractors, and contracted developers.